AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 - Active – schema generated for query and ingress
 - Deprecated – schema generated for query only
-- Deleted – not generated in schema; this is a soft-delete

 Authorization Tag changes will also be detected within 60 seconds of changes and the new access policy will be pushed into the GraphQL server.